– The Filmmakers –

 Allison Henry is leading The Hunting Ground Australia Project.
 She has a legal background and extensive experience in political, advocacy and strategic roles in government and not for profit organisations.

 Allison is the Director of Millwood Consulting, a niche agency focused on human rights and public policy projects.
 Allison has undergraduate degrees in Arts and Law, and Masters degrees in International Studies and International Law.
 Her previous roles include a five-year stint as a Ministerial Advisor in the Rudd and Gillard Governments, and three years as National Director of the Australian Republican Movement.

 Mary Macrae, PRODUCER

 Mary Macrae is Producer at Shark Island Productions, a documentary film production company based in Sydney.
 She is a Director of the Shark Island Institute and Producer of Good Pitch² Australia.

-Mary works across the Outreach and Impact campaigns for a number of Shark Island Productions films (SUZY & THE SIMPLE MAN, STORIES FROM THE INSIDE, THE OASIS, PAUL KELLY – STORIES OF ME) and is currently working with the Impact team of The Hunting Ground Australia Project.
+Mary works across the Outreach and Impact campaigns for a number of Shark Island Productions films (SUZY & THE SIMPLE MAN, STORIES FROM THE INSIDE, THE OASIS, PAUL KELLY – STORIES OF ME) and is currently working with the US film UNREST, and is part of the impact team The Hunting Ground Australia Project.
 This role involves working with a range of coalition partners including the Australian Human Rights Centre, Australian Human Rights Commission, the National Union of Students and Universities Australia.

 Anna Kaplan, SCREENINGS PRODUCER